hyperbloom/hyperbloom-node/protocol.md

 Messages are sent between peers.
 Each message (except `Open`) consists of:

+- `varint` length of the binary header and protobuf encoding to follow
 - binary header (protobuf `varint` encoding of message id)
-- `varint` length of the message body
 - protobuf encoding of the message

 For `Open`:

 - fixed 4-byte header: `d572c875` (magic value)
-- `varint` length of the message body
+- `varint` length of the protobuf encoding
 - protobuf encoding of `Open`

 ## Open